Rickyfeng7/Port/README.md

 # SCSS Project

+- Building a project with SCSS
+- My own grid system
+- Styling
-Building a project with SCSS, my own grid system, styling and special thanks to Jonas Schmedtmann
+- Special thanks to Jonas Schmedtmann

 # Link to the site